TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

 ```

-We can take the code above and functionalize it so we can apply the resulting
+We can take the code above and turn it into a function that we can apply to each fold,
-  function to each fold, where each fold is an integer index of training-set
+  where each fold is an integer index of training-set observations for that iteration,
-  observations for that iteration, and get back Kappa for that fold.
-Here, we
+  and get back Kappa for that fold:
-  will run the code on a single fold, representing a held-out test-set:

 ```
 library('caret')